joelcarlson/joelcarlson.github.io/Thesis.md

 #MIsport

-The next index we will investigate is the \\(MI_{sport}\\) created by Xing and Li in the 2013 [paper](http://www.ncbi.nlm.nih.gov/pubmed/23635247) "An adaptive planning strategy for station parameter optimized radiation therapy (SPORT): Segmentally boosted VMAT".
+The next index we will investigate is the *MI<sub>SPORT</sub>* created by Xing and Li in the 2013 [paper](http://www.ncbi.nlm.nih.gov/pubmed/23635247) "An adaptive planning strategy for station parameter optimized radiation therapy (SPORT): Segmentally boosted VMAT".

 This paper set out to propose a novel method for altering the rotations of VMAT treatment to spend extra time in certain positions based on priorities.
 In the paper, however, they specify a new modulation index to quanitfy the accuracy of their results, and this modulation index will be of use.